jenswei/home-assistant-addons/opodsync/README.md

-# OPODSync Add-on for Home Assistant
+# oPODSync Add-on for Home Assistant

-**OPODSync** is a GPodder-compatible sync server for podcasts, packaged as a Home Assistant add-on.
+**oPODSync** is a GPodder-compatible sync server for podcasts, packaged as a Home Assistant add-on.

 ## 📦 Features